Sculptures Resonate to Create Sound

 Caselden Studios is a broader team of specialists that work with MJ to produce interactive artwork, with skillsets ranging from woodworking to 3D modelling to electronics design.

-Join our mailing list for invitations to upcoming sound baths + exhibitions:
+Join our mailing list for invitations to upcoming events + exhibitions: